Westpac Logo

 Westpac Logo History

 The bank was conceived as the largest financial institution in the vast Western Pacific area.
 First, BNSW (short for Bank of New South Wales) opened branches in Australia and almost all of Oceania.
 This event stretched over the 19th and 20th centuries.
-In 1850, his branch opened in Moreton Bay, a year later – in the city of Victoria, in 1861 – in New Zealand, in 1877 – in the southern part of the country, and 1883 western part.
-Then the bank moved to a more expanded expansion: in 1901, it opened a Fiji branch in 1910 – in Papua New Guinea and Tasmania.
+In 1850, his branch opened in Moreton Bay; a year later – in the city of Victoria; in 1861 – in New Zealand; in 1877 – in the southern part of the country; and 1883, in the western part.
+Then, the bank moved to a more expanded expansion: in 1901, it opened a Fiji branch in 1910 – in Papua New Guinea and Tasmania.
 Thus, the Westpac logo gained widespread recognition.

 This was followed by several mergers and offshoots, which were not reflected in the corporate logo.
 Its current name was and remained its basis.
-It is formed of two parts indicating the region that this financial institution covers: “WESTern” and “PACific.”
-In some cases, the full name was used; in others – an abbreviated one.
-In total, there are five basic logos in the history of the bank.
+It comprises two parts indicating this financial institution’s region: “WESTern” and “PACific.”
+In some cases, the full name was used; in others, it was abbreviated.
+In total, there are five basic logos in the bank’s history.

 What is Westpac?